In this article

 However, the diffused and decentralised nature of remote working presents unique challenges as far as keeping devices and data secure goes.
 Some of the top threats companies embracing remote working face include phishing scams, unsecured Wi-Fi networks, and employees having to use personal networks that lack the strong antivirus software and customised firewalls that enterprise networks typically have.

-Here are the top three actionable steps companies should take to ensure cybersecurity for remote work:
+Top three actionable steps companies should take to ensure cybersecurity for remote work

 1. Create a secure VPN connection